EU lawmakers back strict new approval system for medical devices

-BRUSSELS, Sept 25 European Union lawmakers backed a strict new approval system for high-tech medical devices on Wednesday, raising industry fears of added delays in getting new products to market that could dull Europe's competitive edge.

-Members of the European Parliament's environment committee voted in favour of a new pre-market authorisation system of randomised clinical trials for implantable devices, covering everything from hip replacements to artificial heart valves.
+Members of the European Parliament's environment committee voted in favor of a new pre-market authorisation system of randomized clinical trials for implantable devices, covering everything from hip replacements to artificial heart valves.

 Moves to tighten the rules followed a 2011 scandal involving France's now defunct Poly Implant Prothese (PIP), which for up to a decade made substandard breast implants with industrial-grade silicone that were used by hundreds of thousands of women around the world.